-- 1. Find the sparsity pattern of the stiffness matrix A, i.e., IA and JA; - 2.
-Loop through elements and compute the actual entries in A.
+- 1. Find the sparsity pattern of the stiffness matrix A, namely, IA and JA; - 2.
+Loop through elements and compute the actual entries in A; This step (the actual assembly of the entries) is usually easier but has to be done case by case.
+We leave this step to the readers.

-The second step (the actual assembly of the entries) is usually easier and need to be done case by case.
-We will leave this step to the readers as a homework problem.
-Here we will only explain the first step in the following abstract algorithm:
+Here we only explain the first step in the following abstract algorithm:

-Algorithm 6.3 (Finding sparsity).
-Suppose a finite element mesh \mathcal{M} is given.
+alg:silly Algorithm 6.3 (Finding sparsity).
+Suppose a finite element mesh $\mathcal{M}$ is given.

-- (1) For each element, find the indices of nodes that belong to it; - (2) For each node, find the indices of elements that it belongs to \implies Patch(i); - (3) Obtain the sparsity pattern of A:
+- (1) For each element, find the indices of nodes that belong to it; - (2) For each node, find the indices of elements that it belongs to $\implies$ Patch(i); - (3) Obtain the sparsity pattern of A:

-for $i \in Nodes(\mathcal{M})$ for $e \in Patch(i)$
+for $i \in Nodes(\mathcal{M})$

+for $e \in \operatorname{Patch}(i)$

-Add all nodes in element e to the list of possible nonzeros in row i^2 .
+Add all nodes in element e to the list of possible nonzeros in row $i^2$ .

 It just remains to show how we can perform steps (1) and (2) of Algorithm 6.3.
 This can be easily achieved by thinking of the element-node correspondence as a sparse matrix of size #elements×#nodes.
-For example, the so-called element topology is trivially represented by a 4×8 matrix E for which $E{ij} = 1$ if and only if the node j is in the element i.
-Using the mesh in Figure 6.4 as an example, E is given below:
+For example, the so-called element topology is trivially represented by a $4 \times 8$ matrix E for which $E{ij} = 1$ if and only if the node j is in the element i.
+Using the mesh in Figure 6.6 as an example, E is given below: